abdenlab/oxbow/docs/index.rst

 Oxbow
 =====

-**Oxbow makes genomic data accessible for high-performance analytics.**
+**Oxbow makes genomic data ready for high-performance analytics.**

 .. card::
    :img-background: _static/oxbow-arrow-diagram.svg
    :shadow: none
    :margin: 4

-Bioinformatic file formats are a major source of friction and headache for computational biologists.
+File formats are a major source of friction and headache for computational biologists.
-Oxbow is a data unification layer that leverages the `Apache Arrow <https://arrow.apache.org/>`_ in-memory format to improve accessibility and interoperability of tabular genomic data with the modern data ecosystem.
+Oxbow enhances the retrieval of genomic data from traditional sources.
+It leverages the `Apache Arrow <https://arrow.apache.org/>`_ in-memory format to unify the representation of those data sources and make them interoperable with the modern data ecosystem.
 Learn more in our `blog post <https://open.substack.com/pub/lifeinbytes/p/breaking-out-of-bioinformatic-data-silos?r=jue12&utm_campaign=post&utm_medium=web>`_.